meshcloud/meshcloud-docs/docs/meshstack.how-to.start-with-meshmarketplace.md

 ![Register Service Broker](./assets/marketplace/marketplace-register-service-broker.png)

-You can now start booking and using your services within your own meshCustomer.
+You can now start booking and using your services within your own meshWorkspace.
 This is useful for testing and verifying whether your service broker works as intended.

 Once you are ready for other teams to book your offered services, you can [publish](./meshstack.meshmarketplace.development.md#publish-your-service-broker) your service broker.